-For example, one way to describe the basics of health psychology is by exploring the smoking addiction.
+One way to describe the basics of health psychology is by exploring the smoking addiction.
 Part of the smoking habit is the physical component of addiction to nicotine as withdrawal symptoms set in once the process of quitting begins.
 A typical physician will prescribe medicines to suppress the physical addiction symptoms of withdrawal, treating the smoking addiction as any problem.
 However, studies show that there is a remarkably strong probability that the individual will just start smoking again.
 A chain smoker that uses a nicotine patch may have difficulty quitting if they continue to believe that smoking is not harmful, or that smoking helps to relax.
 In these cases, even with the patch, the smoker may easily return to smoking.
 The average counselor or physician is only treating the physical withdrawal aspects of smoking.
 There is a psychological component to the addiction as the smoker stands to gain rewards, no matter how temporary from each cigarette.
 Smoking may suppress the appetite, offer an opportunity to relax and unwind, or provide a momentary distraction to current stresses.
 There is also a behavioral aspect to smoking, such as always lighting up when getting in the car, having a cigarette right after dinner, or using a cigarette as a stress reliever.

 The Bio-Psycho-Social Model as it Applies to Health Psychology

 When health psychologists talk about the bio-psycho-social model, behaviors are key ingredients contributing to physical health.
 Do people smoke?
 Do they drink alcohol regularly?
 Do they eat junk food?
 Have a stressful job?
 Are finances tough?
 Do people exercise regularly?
 How is the family?
 How is the social life?
 These are just a few questions that a health psychologist may explore.
-There are behavioral and social conditions that directly or indirectly affect the state of overall physical health.
+There are behavioral and social conditions that directly or indirectly relate to the state of overall physical health.

 While some do not tend to think about stress as being abnormal, it does indeed take a heavy toll on a person, both physically and emotionally.
-Health Psychologists work in clinical settings promoting behavioral change, which relates to everyday stressors of life.
-They inform the public, conduct research, teach at universities, and work in the field of sports medicine.
+One key factor in lowering stress level is determining how people recognize and respond to stress and how this relates to their behavior.
+Health Psychologists work in clinical settings promoting behavioral change that relates to the everyday anxieties of life.
+They inform the public, conduct research, teach at universities and work in the field of sports medicine.

 Clinical Health Psychology attempts to provide answers to the following questions:

-- What is the relationship between emotional health, wellness and physical illness?
+- What is the relationship between emotional health, physical wellness and illness?